deltanet/adapt-contrib-accordion-audio/README.md

-# adapt-contrib-accordion
+# adapt-contrib-accordion-audio

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/accordion01.gif" alt="accordion in action" align="right">  **Accordion** is a *presentation component* bundled with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

 The component displays a vertically stacked list of headings.
 Each heading is associated with a collapsible content panel.
 Clicking a heading toggles the visibility of its content panel.
 Content panels may contain text and/or an image.

-[Visit the **Accordion** wiki](https://github.com/adaptlearning/adapt-contrib-accordion/wiki) for more information about its functionality and for explanations of key properties.

 ##Installation

-As one of Adapt's *[core components](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#components),* **Accordion** is included with the [installation of the Adapt framework](https://github.com/adaptlearning/adapt_framework/wiki/Manual-installation-of-the-Adapt-framework#installation) and the [installation of the Adapt authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-Adapt-Origin).

-* If **Accordion** has been uninstalled from the Adapt framework, it may be reinstalled.
-With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line:
-`adapt install adapt-contrib-accordion`

-    Alternatively, this component can also be installed by adding the following line of code to the *adapt.json* file:
-    `"adapt-contrib-accordion": "*"`
-    Then running the command:
-    `adapt install`
-    (This second method will reinstall all plug-ins listed in *adapt.json*.)
+Accodion audio must be manually installed in the adapt framework and authoring tool.

 * If **Accordion** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).
 <div float align=right><a href="#top">Back to Top</a></div>

 ## Settings Overview

-The attributes listed below are used in *components.json* to configure **Accordion**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-accordion/blob/master/example.json).
-Visit the [**Accordion** wiki](https://github.com/adaptlearning/adapt-contrib-accordion/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).
+The attributes listed below are used in *components.json* to configure **Accordion audio**, and are properly formatted as JSON in [*example.json*](https://github.com/deltanet/adapt-contrib-accordion-audio/blob/master/example.json).

 ### Attributes